r-andres/getdata-031/README.md

 ```

-1. Execute the following R code in your environment.
+1. Execute the following code in the R framework.

 ```{r}
 setwd('path/to/your/local/clone')